 Early application is encouraged.
 Qualified candidates are admitted on a rolling, space-available basis, and the program often fills to capacity.
 Because of the interactive nature of this program, the number of participants is limited.
 Applications received after the deadline will be placed on a waitlist and considered only if space remains in the class.

-The NPLI program is designed for senior policy makers and operational leaders in federal, sate, and local governments, elected officials, non-profit agencies, and the private sector that have emergency preparedness, response, recovery, and mitigation roles as well as those in homeland security roles.
+The NPLI program is designed for senior policy makers and operational leaders in federal, sate, and local governments, elected officials, non-profit agencies, and the private sector that have emergency preparedness, response, recovery, and mitigation roles as well as those in homeland security roles and the intelligence community.